ACINQ/phoenix-kmm/BUILD.md

 ### Build the Android app

 Open the entire phoenix-kmm project in Android Studio, then build the application.
-Note that the Android app uses Jetpack compose, which currently requires to Android Studio Canary.
+Note that the Android app uses Jetpack compose, which currently requires Android Studio Canary.
 Using a regular Android Studio release will not work.

 ## Troubleshooting